thedodd/giphy-api/book/overview.md

 1. **Review some nice language features.** Let's just start off with a quick sampling of various language features which I love!
 There are a few chapters dedicated to these features.
 2. **Build the app!** We have a working application to study, so let's build it.
 This will give us some practice with the Rust toolchain.
+3. **Bonus:** Let's dive into Ownership, Borrowing & Lifetimes, the "hard parts" of Rust.